 Here are some ways to reduce the risk of sports-related injuries.

 - Set aside time to warm up and stretch before any practice or game.
 Doing so helps release muscles tension and increases flexibility.

-- Play safe by strictly following rules and guides of the sport type.
+- Play safe by strictly following rules and guidelines of the game or sport.

 - Take breaks.
-Rest periods during practice and games can reduce injuries and prevent heat illness.
+Rest periods during practice and games can reduce injuries and prevent heat related illness.

-- Wearing proper protective equipment help lower the chances of injuries.
+- Wear proper protective equipment to lower the chance of an injury.
 These include pads, helmets, mouthpiece faceguards, eyewear, and more.

 - Avoid dehydration by drinking plenty of fluids before, during, and after the game.

-- Do not play through pain and immediately stop once symptoms are unbearable.
+- Do not play through pain – immediately stop once symptoms become uncomfortable.